Personality Disorder Treatment Center

 Trauma

-Adverse childhood experiences can cause permanent changes to one’s personality and lead to disordered behaviors.
+Adverse childhood experiences or trauma can cause permanent changes to one’s personality and lead to disordered behaviors.
 Multiple studies have connected early sexual abuse with borderline personality disorder.
-Verbal abuse, when encountered in childhood and attached to poor treatment from loved ones, made individuals far more susceptible to paranoid, narcissistic, obsessive-compulsive, and borderline paranoid personality disorders.
+Verbal abuse, when encountered in childhood and attached to poor treatment from loved ones, also made individuals far more susceptible to paranoid, narcissistic, obsessive-compulsive, and borderline and paranoid personality disorders.

 Sensory Issues

-Young children who are highly sensitive to sound, texture, and light usually end up becoming shy and anxious adults who are easily overwhelmed by stimuli in their environments.
+Young children who are highly sensitive to sound, texture, and light may end up becoming shy and anxious adults who are easily overwhelmed by stimuli in their environments, resulting in the development of a personality disorder.

-There are some forms of psychotherapy or “talk therapy” that are efficient when dealing with personality disorders.
-It allows individuals dealing with personality disorders to understand where their attitudes and behaviors come from.
-There is also the opportunity for them to express their emotions and talk through all that they are dealing with.
+While medications can be used, therapy is the most effective form of treatment.
+Psychotherapy, a type of talk therapy, helps individuals dealing with personality disorders to understand where their attitudes and behaviors come from.
 Sometimes just knowing why you do something is an integral part of reversing those problematic elements of one’s personality.
 It allows for better coping mechanisms.

-Dual diagnosis is when a person suffers with both a substance abuse disorder, such as drug or alcohol addiction, and a mental health disorder, such as anxiety or depression, at the same time.
-Oftentimes, a drug or alcohol addiction can lead to mental illnesses if it becomes such a deep-rooted issue that one’s brain chemistry is altered.
-Mental illnesses may lead to problems with addiction at a later time in their lives if they try to self-medicate or self-assess their mental struggles without professional aid.
+Dual diagnosis is when a person suffers from both a substance abuse disorder, such as drug or alcohol addiction, and a mental health disorder, such as anxiety or depression, at the same time.
+Oftentimes, a drug or alcohol addiction can lead to mental illnesses like personality disorders if it becomes such a deep-rooted issue that one’s brain chemistry is altered.
+Personality disorders may also lead to problems with addiction at a later time in their lives if people try to self-medicate.

-Many people with a co-occurring disorder develop the condition because they desire to feel accepted and wish to fit in with others surrounding them.
+Many people with a co-occurring disorder develop an addiction because they desire to feel accepted and wish to fit in with others surrounding them.
 It could start with just one drink to help with feelings such as social anxiety that turns into alcohol addiction long-term.
 The same could be true with just one hit of marijuana in an attempt to forget traumatic memories.
-While these may provide short-term relief, they are not resourceful long-term methods of treatment and often times will cause the person to be bear mental struggles even worse than they did before their addiction began.
+While these may provide short-term relief, they are not resourceful long-term methods of treatment and oftentimes will cause the person to experience worsening mental health conditions.

 Personality Disorder Treatment Center in Florida

-If you or a loved one are searching for a Personality Disorder Treatment Center in Florida, please reach out to our team at 1st Steph Behavioral Health.
-You can reach us by dialing or texting (855) 425-4846.
-You can also contact us here.
+If you or a loved one are searching for a Personality Disorder Treatment Center in Florida, please reach out to our team at 1st Step Behavioral Health.
+You can reach us by dialing or texting (855) 425-4846 or contact us here.